Kangaroo Island is a true wildlife sanctuary.

 Kangaroo Island is the third largest island off the coast of mainland South Australia.
 The Island is 155kms long and up to 55kms wide, it covers an area of over 4,500 square kilometres.

-General Booking Enquiries about Accommodation, KI Discovery Tours, KI Shores Caravan & Camping and Penny's Restaurant can be made by filling out the form below.
+General Booking Enquires about Accommodation, KI Seafront Holiday Park, Sorrento’s Pizzeria and Penneshaw Hotel can be made by filling out the form below.
 We will reply to you as soon as possible with an answer to your query.
-We can also help with your travel arrangements and information about Kangaroo Island.
+We can also help with your travel arrangements to and from Kangaroo Island.